livepeer/docs/docs/installation/‌install-tutorial.md

 You can create an account and login to [Infura](https://infura.io/product/ethereum)

+Create and Name a New Project

+Endpoints: Select the Mainnet and copy the mainnet key and save it to a text file for future use

 1. Launch the node

 - create a launch.bat for launching an orchestrator node trranscoding on the same machines
 - set the maxSessions

-> WARNING if you have multiple GPUs
+> WARNING if you have multiple GPUs make sure you set the maxSessions to no more than what you tested as if it crashes, it will be difficult to